AetherPS/Fusion/README.md

 Fusion requires the **Official PS4 SDK** to build.
 The build environment is Linux-based, with WSL (Windows Subsystem for Linux) using Ubuntu 24.04 LTS recommended.

 ## Build Dependencies
-- **Official PlayStation 4 SDK** - Required for building the kernel driver and userland components
+- **Official PlayStation 4 SDK** - Required for building the Daemon
 - **Python 3** - Required for build scripts and tooling
 - **WSL Ubuntu 24.04 LTS** (Windows users) or native Linux environment
 - **GCC/G++** - C/C++ compiler toolchain